geraldombuthia/wordplusplus-v2.0/README.md

 # Word++ v2.0

-This is an upgraded version of the first iteration of the Word++.
+This is an upgraded version of the first iteration of the Word++ Application.
 Uses a Public API to find words, provide their definitions, synonyms, antonyms, pronounciatons etc.

 ## Objectives

-* Teach new vocabularies using ** Word of the day ** type of feature.
+* Teach new vocabularies using **Word of the day** type of feature.
 * Provide a means to find definitions of words
 * Provide a means to hear pronunciations of words.
 * Generate random quotes froma free API.